..

 Picture

 The side that travelled to the Canada and the U.S.A. was probably the finest Corinthian team to ever leave these shores.
-Upon arrival at Quebec, the team learned that through some error, no rooms had been reserved, but fortunately an Old Carthusian whom they had met on board, rescued the situation and took the tourist to stay at his house.
-The first game followed and due to a train delay, the side were an hour and a half late, and the large crowd of 3,000 seriously doubted whether they would turn up.
-Four victories followed before Seaforth Hurons, the reigning Ontario Cup champions, held the side to a draw.
+Upon arrival at Quebec on August 10th, the team learned that through some error, no rooms had been reserved, but fortunately an Old Carthusian whom they had met on board, rescued the situation and took the tourists to stay at his house.
+The first game followed the next day and due to a train delay, the side were an hour and a half late, and the large crowd of 3,000 seriously doubted whether they would turn up.
+Nevertheless, four victories followed before Seaforth Hurons, the reigning Ontario Cup champions, held the Corinthian side to a draw.

-The side travelled down to Chicago to begin the American leg of the tour, a 5-2 victory followed over the local side.
-Next came Cincinati in what turned out to be a record 19-0 win, with S.H.Day scoring seven.
-This was achieved despite the side losing all it's luggage in transit and thus new outfits had to be obtained.
+The team then travelled down to Chicago to begin the American leg of the tour and a 5-2 victory followed over the local side.
+Next came Cincinnati in what turned out to be a record 19-0 win, with S.H.Day scoring seven.
+This was achieved despite the side losing all its luggage in transit and thus new outfits had to be obtained.
 Further convincing wins followed, the largest being against All New York who were demolished 18-0 with S.H.
 Day again leading the way with nine goals.
 The first and only defeat occurred in their penultimate game when Fall River defeated the tourists 0-3.
 By this time however they were down to twelve players.
 The last game finished in a 1-1 draw.

 11-Aug